 Multiple Checking Accounts

-Relay users can create up to 20 individual business checking accounts under a single name.
-Each account is FDIC-insured and comes with its own account number.
-Since Relay lets users instantly transfer money between checking accounts, small business owners can use Relay’s multiaccount system to create dedicated checking accounts for every major business expense, such as taxes, payroll, and operating costs.
+Because Relay lets users instantly transfer money between checking accounts, you can use Relay’s multi-account system to create dedicated checking accounts for every major business expense, such as taxes, payroll, and operating costs.

 Customizable Debit Cards

-Once you open an account, Relay will mail a physical debit card automatically to your business address.
-Afterward, you may issue up to 50 virtual or physical Mastercard debit cards.
-Relay will activate virtual cards instantly and ship virtual cards to your business address or preferred US address within eight to 10 days of issuing.
+Once you open an account, Relay will automatically mail a physical debit card to your business address.
+Afterward, you may issue up to 50 virtual or physical Visa debit cards.
+Relay will activate virtual cards instantly and ship physical cards to your business address (or preferred US address) within eight to 10 business days of issuing.
 Users must tie each debit card to a specific checking account.

 Team Member Account Permissions